 Speech pathology is an exciting career that will enable you the opportunity to work with people across the lifespan.
 As a speech pathologist, you will work with other health professionals, in a variety of settings, to help children and adults who have communication and/or swallowing difficulties.
 Your role in assessing and managing these essential skills will promote positive well-being for the people with whom you work.

 In this course, you will learn how communication and swallowing typically develop.
 You will assess these skills in children and adults to determine whether or not they are having difficulties.
 You will learn to analyse the results of these assessments within the context of a person's health and functioning so you can plan an evidenced-based intervention that best meets the person’s needs.
-You will undertake extensive Work-Integrated Learning opportunities at CQUniversity's Health Clinic, and off-campus at community and clinical sites, where you will observe and work directly with children and adults with communication and/or swallowing difficulties.
+You will undertake extensive Work-Integrated Learning opportunities at CQUniversity's Health Clinic, and off-campus at community and clinical sites in and outside of Queensland, where you will observe and work directly with children and adults with communication and/or swallowing difficulties.
 This will allow you to consolidate the content and theory you are learning in class with your developing clinical skills.
 Throughout these experiences, you will exercise critical thinking and self-reflection, allowing you to develop lifelong learning skills.
 At the completion of this course, you will be qualified as an entry-level speech pathologist, ready to work with children and/or adults with a diverse range of communication and swallowing difficulties, in a variety of contexts.

 Speech pathologists can work in diverse settings in urban, rural and remote areas and may include hospitals (public & private), community centres, rehabilitation centres, kindergartens, schools, aged care facilities and private practice.